CareDailyAI/docs/synthetic_apis/behaviors.md

 | title | Title to suggest to the user to add a subregion, like "Add a bed" |
 | icon | Suggested icon to show nearby the title when prompting a user to add a subregion, like "bed". |
 | icon_font | Icon font package to use, usually 'far' (fontawesome.com regular). |
 | context_id_list | List of compatible context ID's for the radar device that would fulfill this subregion's objectives.
-See the [Vayyar Home Documentation](vayyar.md) `vayyar_subregion_behaviors` for more details.
+See the [Radar Devices Documentation](radar.md) `radar_subregion_behaviors` for more details.

 #### Device Types